kupietools/DYORassistant/README.md

 An independently developed userscript bringing new UI features and embedded research tools to popular DEX- & DeFi-related websites, to give you an edge and help avoid scams.

+# QUICK FAQ for those who don't want to read this whole README

+Q1.)
+Can you just tell me how to install and/or use this, instead of me having to read this whole README and think and stuff?

+A1.)
+No, sorry.

+End of FAQ.

 # BACKGROUND

 ## I. Origins